Two-stage dispersion mechanism of clean spherical bubbles rising in a chain: Initial condition dependence of the dispersion

 \section{Initial condition dependence of the dispersion}

+We introduced initial randomness in the experiment and the model to trigger the first-stage bubble interactions.
+As demonstrated by Hallez and Legendre \cite{Hallez2011}, perfectly aligned bubbles do not experience lift force; therefore, generating wake-induced lift requires an initial perturbation.
+This section describes the initial randomness and its subsequent effects in the numerical model and the experimental setup.

-Randomness was introduced to the model through the initial $x-$position of each bubble within the range $-0.005\le x_0\le 0.005\,\mathrm{mm}$ to induce dispersion through bubble--bubble interactions.
-It is therefore necessary to verify that the initial randomness acts only as the dispersion trigger and does not affect the subsequent bubble dynamics.
+In the model, randomness was introduced to the model through the initial $x-$position of each bubble within the range $-0.005\le x_0\le 0.005\,\mathrm{mm}$ to induce dispersion through bubble--bubble interactions.
+Therefore, it is therefore necessary to verify that the initial randomness acts only as the dispersion trigger and does not affect the subsequent bubble dynamics.
 Figure~\ref{fig17}

 shows the trajectories predicted by the bubble chain model when the initial range of the $x-$position $\delta_0$ varied ($\delta_0=0.01, 0.02, 0.05,$ and $0.10\,\mathrm{mm}$).
-No significant change in the dispersion behavior was observed as the initial width changed, indicating that the randomness serves only as the dispersion trigger.
+A change in the initial width does not display any significant change in the dispersion behavior , indicating that the randomness serves only as the dispersion trigger.

-The model reproduced the dispersion by constraining the system to two dimensions.
-However, in the real three-dimensional dispersion, the first stage of dispersion was constrained to a quasi-two-dimensional plane, as the trajectories separated into two streams.
-Figure~\ref{fig18}

-shows a magnified view of the bubble trajectories near the origin, corresponding to the experimental conditions $f=12\,\mathrm{Hz}$ and $d=0.5\,\mathrm{mm}$.
-Each bubble shifts slightly to the right immediately after generation and subsequently transitions to vertical ascent.
-This bubble behavior originates from asymmetric detachment from the orifice.
-The bubble detachment starts at a defect on the edge of the orifice, resulting in the bubble undergoing a small lateral displacement at the onset of upward motion.
-Because the detachment point reflects a geometric imperfection along the orifice rim, the lateral displacement depends on the specific orifice.
-Moreover, the initial variability in the lateral ejection is responsible for triggering the dispersion, with the directional bias promoting the experimentally observed quasi-two-dimensional dispersion.
-Based on these considerations, we conclude that the first stage of the bubble dispersion arises from bubble--bubble interactions.
+In the experiments, the inherently three-dimensional nature of the flow implies that randomness not only triggers these interactions but also partially influences the orientation of the plane in which the primary dispersion develops.
+This initial randomness appears as an asymmetric lateral displacement during bubble generation, originating from imperfections in the nozzle geometry.